 Taxable income is based on gross income less deductions.
 If the tax return covers less than a calendar year, the income is generally annualised in order to reflect the full effect of the graduated system of taxation.
-The income tax consists of a two-tier state income tax, a flat rate state surtax "health care tax" and a flat rate local income tax.
+The income tax consists of a state income tax and a flat rate local income tax.